gabriele-costa/pests/README.md

 - Oracle Java runtime environment (JRE) or Java development kit (JDK) version 8 or greater (http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 PESTS has been also tested with the OpenJDK version 8 (http://openjdk.java.net/)

-### TACAS virtual machine instructions

-1. open a terminal and type `$ java -version` to check that a JRE is correctly installed and its version.
-2. if no JRE is installed, install it through `$ sudo apt install default-jre`.

 ## Installation

 PESTS is implemented in pure Java and requires no particular installation procedures.
 It is provided as a self-contained Java archive (.jar) and it can be downloaded from [GitHub](https://github.com/gabriele-costa/pests/releases).

-**TACAS release**

-The TACAS release consists of a .zip archive containing:
-- `pests.jar`: the PESTS tool binary
-- `test`: a folder containing the files necessary to replicate the experiments presented at TACAS '18
-- `scp.sh` and `csp.sh`: shell scripts to replicate the experiments

 ## Description